BLCM/bl3mods/Aaron0000/Balands/README.md

 Harmonious Havoc - No change.

-Explosive Fury - No change.
+Explosive Fury - Added a note mentioning that this skill does not actually work at all.

 Fired Up - Fixed burst-fire delay being increased by this skill.